kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 _“A massacre is the killing of a large number of people, especially those who are not involved in any fighting or have no way of defending themselves.
 A massacre is generally considered to be morally unacceptable, especially when perpetrated by a group of political actors against defenseless victims.”_ - Wikipedia

 ![IMG_0117](https://github.com/Mission23/Mission23/assets/140252803/5b61181a-de0c-4cf3-be46-9bb34b398e55)

 Mount Calvary Baptist Church at 4742 Todds Road, Lexington, KY is the site of the United States’ largest massacre ever, and is ongoing.

-The city of Lexington spans every square inch of Fayette county.
+The city of Lexington[[1]] spans every square inch of Fayette county.
 The location of Mount Calvary Baptist Church almost makes it ideal for such a massacre.
 Its address implies city, if Fayette county were any other county, the church would be in a remote area called Pricetown with very little traffic and practically no routine police patrol activity.
 The church’s motto is: _Where the distance makes the difference._ (See [Google Maps](https://maps.app.goo.gl/nZgjiHDMm8bGsM2e7?g_st=ic))

+Please note:  The City of Lexington and Lexington-Fayette Urban County Government should not be blamed or called lambasted.
+They did not know about the massacre, their PSAP (Public Safety Answering Point / 911 Call Center) never received a call, all calls were diverted using temporary cell towers.
+When Micah wrote his letter to the church, he copied law enforcement and the media.
+The CIA wasted no time and were faster than e-mail, they told recipients that he was crazy and suffering from delusions, etc to make the letter really seem like the product of someone having a paranoid fantasy.
+Please don't call them.

 ![IMG_0065](https://github.com/Mission23/Mission23/assets/140252803/b157497c-8599-4f96-a21e-f31a97de71c6)